 Now seriously, writing things down is the essential endeavor of the introverted mind.
 It helps you to take things out of your head and look at them objectively.
 Sometimes there’s something bothering you, but you can’t quite put your finger on it.

 Write it down and almost immediately, your problems and worries will lose their influence on you.
 Sometimes just seeing your problem in written form gives you the right solution.

 There are a couple of techniques that you can use to make the most of your writing time:

 The to-do list.
 The thing that works for me is taking a piece of paper, looking at my goals, and writing down a simple plan for the day.
 It’s best to do it the evening before so you can relax and go to sleep knowing that you’re ready for what’s coming.
 If you ever searched for an effective anxiety annihilator, this is it.
 The list really makes you feel more organized and in control of your life.

 The morning pages.
 (This idea comes from The Artist’s Way, by Julia Cameron) After waking up, you may want to sit down and take as little as five minutes to quickly write down anything that bothers you, anything that you want to get done the following day, or the things that you’re grateful for.
 Try it and see how it’ll set you up for the day.

 The list.
 The list.
 We tend to get stuck with our thinking patterns.
 Sometimes it feels like it’s hard to change anything in life because „that’s just the way it is”.
-But there’s an excellent method which you can use to get unstuck and start to think creatively once more (besides smoking cannabis).
+But there’s an excellent method that you can use to get unstuck and start to think creatively once more (besides smoking cannabis).

 Just write down a simple question, and be determined to give it twenty answers.
 The question may be: “How can I improve my life right now?” or “What would I really like to do with my life?” or “How can I make this coming month the best of my life?” or “What can I accomplish this year?”